 Our visa was valid for only twenty-one days and we had four countries to visit.
-So to save time, we joined several small group tours to get an overview of Iceland.
-Renting a car and driving around the country would have been the best option if we had time.
+To save time, we joined several small group tours to get an overview of Iceland.
+Renting a car and driving around the country would have been ideal but we just didn’t have the time.

 We left early in the morning to save daylight.
-It was already dark at three in the afternoon so we had very little time to check out the stops.
-Being on a tight schedule was exhausting but at least we were able to see a glimpse of the country.
+It was already dark at three in the afternoon so we had very little time to check out the sites.
+Being on a tight schedule was exhausting though we were able to see snippets of the country.

 Many wild horses roamed free in the fields.
 They were short and stout, had thick hair and fat hooves, unlike the horses I’ve seen.
-They did not seem to mind interacting with humans as well.
+They didn’t seem to mind interacting with humans as well.

 I also learned that during summer, puffins nest on the rock cliffs.
-She shared a story of how these perpetually-sad-looking birds are loyal to one partner their entire lives.
-You wonder what the evolutionary purpose of being monogamous is to these birds.
+Apparently, these perpetually-sad-looking birds are loyal to one partner their entire lives.
+You wonder what the evolutionary purpose of being monogamous is for these birds.

 Later on, we took a short hike to see the glaciers.
 We walked through a vast pebbled valley with a frozen lake in between.
 The gigantic mountains made the people look like ants.

 A sign stood on one of the paths to discourage people from getting too close to the water.
 There was no way to know if the ice was rigid or fragile so this helped prevent accidents.
 Our guide told us about how a group of Americans had a picnic on a glacier and had to be rescued after it started floating away.
 The funny part was that the guide kept several photos from the news articles on her tablet like she was waiting to show it to everyone she met.

 At the Skógar Folk Museum, we listened to Icelandic Sagas and stories of what life was like hundreds (or maybe thousands?) of years ago.
-The museum is situated in the middle of nowhere.
-We didn’t get a chance to learn about the exhibits in the museum because of time constraints but knew that it meant we had to go back.
+The museum is found in the middle of nowhere.
+We didn’t get a chance to learn about the exhibits in the museum because of time constraints but it gave us reason to return.